💧 LIQUIFY ~ INFORMATION ON THE FUTURE RELEASE

 Configuration

-The extension provides a couple of different ways for users to configure and control capabilities.
+The extension provides 2 different ways for users to configure and control capabilities.
 Depending on how regularly you are working with Liquid should help determine which method is best for you.
-The .liquidrc
+Using .liquidrc

-field method are great option for developers who prefer single point of control for beautification features.
-Developers who prefer to keep things in the editor (ie: .vscode/settings.json
+file is a great option for developers who prefer a single point of control and is typically the preferred approach.
+Developers who'd rather keep things to the editor can define all configurations in their workspace/user settings .vscode/settings.json

 Using workspace settings